pipecat-ai/pipecat-quickstart-client-server/README.md

 1. Open a new terminal window and navigate to the `client` folder:

-From the `pipecat-client-server-quickstart` directory, run:
+From the `pipecat-quickstart-client-server` directory, run:

 ```bash
 cd client